globallyunique/beyond-data-mesh/beyond-data-mesh.md

 The language inside the domain can express operating on all the internal capabilities and data.
 External clients may be much more restricted in what they can access or do.
 When focused on the data mesh you are most likely to start with the client language, e.g., how to they interact with the data products.

-## Everyone Wants a Self-Service Architecture
+## SME Self-Service

-I'm not talking about self-service via infrastructure-as-a-service that enables delivery teams or advanced users.
-I mean self service to access and use the data and processing of a domain.
-Few have credibly attained this kind of *self-service*  and there is little agreement on how attain it: low-code/no-code, drag-and-drop UIs, AI/ML, Citizen Data Scientists, etc. I define self-service as the ability of the users to create *executable solutions* in or from the domain without the IT team doing a software development cycle.
-The *solution* can be as simple as getting access to existing data and using it to create new data or as elaborate as building a new application.
+Recall my definition of SME self-service as the ability of the users to create *executable solutions* in or from the domain without the IT team doing a software development cycle.
 With any of the dbt intermediate architectures described above in place, self-service is enabled for technically capable SMEs.
 With a full DSL in place we attain elaborate self-service for a much wider audience of SMEs.
 For example, a data analyst could:
 - Define new data models inside the domain
 - Use those domains to create a new data product to expose to other analysts
 - Use the internal or data product models to define a new metric and expose that

-If we don't attain these levels of self service we will never break out of the cycle of always being behind the business demands.
-Even more important, the right *solutions* will be built because the SMEs won't make mistakes on what to build they way it that so frequently happens in a standard IT software dev cycle.
-The [Subject Matter First](https://subjectmatterfirst.org/) manifesto covers this in detail.

-If we allow business users to build their own *solutions*, it needs to be done at level equivalent to an IT solution.
+As we allow business users to build their own *solutions*, it needs to be done at level equivalent to an IT solution.
 This means real support for:
 - Testing - before it can be used in production the analyst built solution needs to be tested.
 Dbt includes test automation and data quality checking as part of its language.
 Part of building a real DSL must include either including and integrating the dbt testing features or, ideally, having domain specific ways to test.
 - Governance - before it can be moved to production impacts must be understood and managed, versioning must be supported, updates to metadata documentation must be done.
 Dbt includes a promotion process the supports moving new solution elements from dev to production, it supports versioning (and major extensions to versioning are coming soon), documentation is automatically produced.

 A full DSL typically includes an integrated editing and testing tool, e.g., an IDE style tool that is specific to the DSL.
 This level of DSL support dramatically enhances the self service.

+All of the work described in the previous sections gets us to not only just the right domains for IT to implement, it breaks us out of the cycle of always being behind the business demands by putting SME self-service in place.
+A data mesh architecture that doesn't enable the business in this way has much less impact.

 ## Closing Remarks